SMU visits Rice following Mason’s 30-point performance - WTOP News

 Houston; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Rice hosts the SMU Mustangs after Mekhi Mason scored 30 points in Rice’s 80-76 victory over the UTSA Roadrunners.
+BOTTOM LINE: Rice hosts the SMU Mustangs after Mekhi Mason scored 30 points in Rice’s 80-76 victory against the UTSA Roadrunners.

-The Owls are 5-6 on their home court.
-Rice is 4-12 against opponents with a winning record.
+The Owls have gone 5-6 at home.
+Rice is 2-2 in games decided by 3 points or fewer.

 The Mustangs are 6-3 in AAC play.
 SMU ranks seventh in the AAC shooting 33.9% from 3-point range.

+Rice makes 43.9% of its shots from the field this season, which is 5.2 percentage points higher than SMU has allowed to its opponents (38.7%).
+SMU has shot at a 45.5% rate from the field this season, 0.5 percentage points greater than the 45.0% shooting opponents of Rice have averaged.

+The Owls and Mustangs match up Wednesday for the first time in AAC play this season.

-TOP PERFORMERS: Travis Evee is averaging 15.7 points for the Owls.
-Alem Huseinovic is averaging 3.0 made 3-pointers over the last 10 games for Rice.
+TOP PERFORMERS: Max Fiedler is averaging 9.3 points, 9.9 rebounds and 5.4 assists for the Owls.
+Mason is averaging 17.0 points over the last 10 games for Rice.

-Zhuric Phelps is shooting 39.1% and averaging 14.5 points for the Mustangs.
-Chuck Harris is averaging 2.2 made 3-pointers over the last 10 games for SMU.
+Zhuric Phelps is averaging 14.5 points and two steals for the Mustangs.
+Chuck Harris is averaging 12.4 points and 4.5 assists over the last 10 games for SMU.

 LAST 10 GAMES: Owls: 3-7, averaging 72.2 points, 34.4 rebounds, 14.9 assists, 6.0 steals and 3.2 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 78.6 points per game.